 “As a result, they are at higher risk from vehicle collisions during this time of year, and we encourage those on the road to exercise extra caution when driving.”

-The short-eared female owl, after undergoing surgery to pin and stabilize the bones, is expected to be in Wild ARC’s care for several weeks as she heals and recovers.
+The owls in care may need surgery to pin and stabilize broken bones, and are often in Wild ARC’s care for several weeks as they heal and recover.

 Here are some steps drivers can take to avoid collisions with wildlife: